escripture/escripture.github.io/README.md

 Prefer a Torah-compatible translation found in The Scriptures 1998 by Institute for Scripture Research, and other translations including the KJV.

 10. Restore "Power" to "Yahweh" in Matthew 26:64.
-It seems more likely than not that Yeshua spoke Yahweh's name, especially given that he says he makes the heavenly father's name known, and in understanding the context of the passage, especially in contrast with the Septuagint translation of Leviticus 24:16.
+It seems more likely than not that Yahushua spoke Yahweh's name, especially given that he says he makes the heavenly father's name known, and in understanding the context of the passage, especially in contrast with the Septuagint translation of Leviticus 24:16.
 The Scriptures 1998 by ISR restores his name very liberally.
 Of all places to restore it, this seems most justified.
-The reaction Yeshua experienced doesn't really make sense unless he spoke Yahweh's name.
+The reaction Yahushua experienced doesn't really make sense unless he spoke Yahweh's name.

 **BULK EDITS**